 “With the sword that hit me,” the second guard said.
 “Big thing.
 Not a dueling blade, more like an easterner sword.
 Straight, but really long.
 Had it hidden under his cloak, and we would have seen it, if he hadn’t covered it up by walking so oddly.”

 Lightsong nodded.
-“Thank you,” he said.
-“Stay here.”
+“Thank you.
+Stay here.”

 With that, he turned and walked toward the second group.